jcsirot/daggerverse/java/README.md

 }
 ```

-And run a maven command
+And run a maven command:

 ```graphql
 query build ($dirID: DirectoryID!) {